-(1) 5 members from the general faculty, appointed by the President for 2-year terms; and

-(b) The Dean of Students, the Director of Counseling and Psychological Services, the Director of the Housing and Food Service, and the President of the Students' Association, or their representatives, shall serve the committee as advisers without vote.

-(c) The Student Assembly shall designate as student members under Subsection (a)(2), one resident from each of the following residence units: a men's dormitory; a women's dormitory; a cooperative; and a married-student housing unit.
+- (1) 5 members from the general faculty, appointed by the President for 2-year terms; and - (2) 4 students, designated by the Student Assembly for 1-year terms. - (b) The Dean of Students, the Director of Counseling and Psychological Services, the Director of the Housing and Food Service, and the President of the Students' Association, or their representatives, shall serve the committee as advisers without vote. - (c) The Student Assembly shall designate as student members under Subsection (a)(2), one resident from each of the following residence units: a men's dormitory; a women's dormitory; a cooperative; and a married-student housing unit.